tean-lai/tean-lai.github.io/content/thoughts/projects/designing-my-website.md

 But even if my goal was to attract a job, I wouldn't want to center this site on professional things.
 I want to work with people with good characters.
 Tech-stack is irrelevant for that, and I would rather focus my website on who I am as a person.

+## Why I talk about my thoughts and experiences

-## I think people should share their thoughts and experiences
+I think in general, [people should share their thoughts and experiences](../world-view/people-should-share-exp).

-I talk more about it [here](../world-view/people-should-share-exp)

-## I took a course on professional website development
+## Influences from a professional website development course

 As one of my engineering degree's requirements, I had to take a communications course.
 I could take a variety of courses to fulfill this requirement, and I chose one that centered around developing professional websites.

 In this course, we would analyze other engineers' portfolio websites.
 The websites that I felt drawn to the most were ones where the engineers would talk a lot about their internal thoughts, or when they share what other cool things they might be up to, like art.
 I find it fascinating to see who people are beyond their professional career.

 This course also inspired me to be more intentional on what I want this site to be about, and to be more intentional about what I want to communicate to the internet.

+My next immediate career goal is to become a senior-level engineer.
+The content of this site is influenced by that goal.

 ## Why I want this site to be minimal